Here is a video demonstration:

 that you would use for security-insensitive sites.

-Password Question is the question that that sites ask you when you forget the password.
+Password Question is the question that sites ask you when you forget the password.
 Many sites allow you to define this question, hence the field.
-A common question is "What is your mother maiden name?"
+A common question is "What is your mother maiden name?", "What is the name of your pet?"

 Password Answer is your standard answer to the standard question above.